FFFF-0000h/Tech-Scrolls/README.md

 ## C

-- **cache**: The storage of certain elements to help with faster load times from repeat website visitors.
+- **cache**: the storage of certain elements to help with faster load times from repeat website visitors.
 Stores data that needs to be readily accessed by programs and applications.

 - **callback**: a function that is passed as an argument to another and is expected to execute at a given time.

-- **CDN (Content Delivery Network)**: A content delivery network (CDN) is a geographically distributed network of servers whose goal is to provide high availability and performance of the service served, to users.
+- **CDN (Content Delivery Network)**: a content delivery network (CDN) is a geographically distributed network of servers whose goal is to provide high availability and performance of the service served, to users.

 - **class**: a defined structure to create an object in an object-oriented programming language.